hugorbarbosa/cpp-project-template/doc/code-quality-tools.md

 The format of the source code comments needs to follow some rules, in order to generate documentation from those comments by this tool.

-Refer to the [Doxygen page][ref-tool-doxygen] for more details regarding this tool.
+Please refer to the [Doxygen page][ref-tool-doxygen] for more details regarding this tool.

 ## References